On this page

 Sascha Martens obtained his Diploma and Doctoral degrees from the University of Cologne in Germany.
 For his postdoctoral training he moved to the MRC Laboratory of Molecular Biology in Cambridge, UK.
 In 2009 he established his independent laboratory at the Max Perutz Labs.

 We show that the C-terminal domain of FIP200 binds to the p62 cargo receptor promoting the recruitment and activation of the autophagy machinery at ubiquitin condensates.
 This in turn results in their sequestration within autophagosomes and eventually degradation of the condensates.
 Structural studies showed that the C-terminal domain of FIP200 is shaped like a claw.
+This study is published in Molecular Cell.

 We found that in vitro the autophagy receptor p62 and ubiquitinated substrates spontaneously phase separate into clusters.
 Mechanistically, this is based on the crosslinking of p62 filaments by the substrates.
 We further uncover multiple modes of regulation of the clustering reaction that suggest how this process can be integrated into general proteostasis.
+This study is published in the EMBO Journal.

 We discovered that the yeast cargo receptor Atg19 directly interacts with the E3-like Atg12–Atg5-Atg16 complex via its LIR motifs.
 In a fully reconstituted system we show that these interactions are sufficient to mediate Atg8 conjugation at the cargo.
 The recruitment of the E3-like complex to cargo may be conserved since we show that also human cargo receptors bind the ATG5 protein.
+This study is published in eLife.

 We show that the Atg19 cargo receptor contains multiple interaction sites for the Atg8 protein.
 Atg8 proteins decorate the autophagosomal membrane and collectively these multiple interaction sites for Atg8 bend the membrane around autophagic cargo material.
 The close apposition of the membrane and the cargo excludes non-cargo material from its delivery into the lysosomal system.
+This study is published in Nature Cell Biology.

 FIP200 Claw Domain Binding to p62 Promotes Autophagosome Formation at Ubiquitin Condensates.